varun-charan/terraform-modules/.github/PULL_REQUEST_TEMPLATE/pr_template.md

 **Special notes for your reviewers**:

 **Select one or more, if applicable**:
+- [ ] Latest workflow run is successful
-- [ ] this PR contains documentation
+- [ ] This PR contains bumped terraform module version
-- [ ] this PR contains unit tests
+- [ ] This PR contains link to GitHub/Jira/ServiceDesk Issue
-- [ ] this PR has been tested for backwards compatibility
+- [ ] This PR contains documentation